Azareal/Gosora/docs/configuration.md

 PostIPCutoff - The number of days which need to pass before the IP data for a post is automatically deleted.
 0 defaults to whatever the current default is, currently 180 and -1 disables this feature.
 Default: 0

+LogPruneCutoff - The number of days which need to pass before the login and registration logs are pruned.
+0 defaults to whatever the current default is, currently 365 and -1 disables this feature.
+Default: 0

 DisableLiveTopicList - This switch allows you to disable the live topic list.
 Default: false

 DisableJSAntispam - This switch lets you disable the JS anti-spam feature.
 It may be useful if you primarily get users who for one reason or another have decided to disable JavaScript.
 Default: false